ivan-guerra/programmador.com/content/posts/building-and-deploying-a-real-time-kernel-to-the-beaglebone-black.md

 After mounting the first partition of the SD card, in my case `/dev/sdb1`, an `ls` command revealed the newly minted rootfs!

-# Building the Kernel Installer Files
+# BUILDING THE KERNEL INSTALLER FILES

 As mentioned previously, Robert's [`ti-linux-kernel-dev`][3] project lets us build a kernel with the RT patches applied.
 The output of a build is a